Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 Similarly, we may train our models to data, \(\mathbf{z}(d)\), obtained using some protocol, \(d\), by finding the parameter set that minimises this quantity (Equation~\ref{eqn:rmse}).
 In this way, we define the parameter estimate obtained from protocol \(d\) as,

-which is a random variable.
-Since minimising the RMSE is equivalent to minimising the sum-of-square-errors, this estimate is also the least-squares estimator (identical to Equation~\ref{eqn:toy_estimation}).
-Moreover, under the assumption of Gaussian IID errors, Equation~\ref{eqn:parameter_estimation} is exactly the \emph{maximum likelihood estimator}.
+which is a random variable (because it depends on our random data, \(\mathbf{z}\)).
+Since minimising the RMSE is equivalent to minimising the sum-of-squares error, this estimate is also the least-squares estimator (identical to Equation~\ref{eqn:toy_estimation}).
+Moreover, under the assumption of Gaussian IID errors, Equation~\ref{eqn:parameter_estimation} is exactly the \emph{maximum likelihood estimator} because the natural logarithm of the likelihood can be written as, where \(\hat \sigma\) is an estimate of \(\sigma\).
+Equation~\ref{eqn:log_likelihood} can be minimised by first finding the parameter set, \(\hat \btheta\) which minimises the sum-of-squares error term, then finding the optimal \(\sigma\).
+Whilst these estimates of \(\btheta\) are identical whether or not \(\sigma\) is known, only examples with known (and not estimated) \(\sigma\) are explored in this paper.

 Having obtained such a parameter estimate, we may validate our model, by computing predictions for some other protocol, \(\tilde d\in\mathcal{D}\).
 To do this, we compute, \( \mathbf{y}(\hat\btheta_d; \tilde d). \) This is a simulation of the behaviour of the system (without noise) under protocol \(\tilde d\) made using parameter estimates that were obtained by training the model to protocol \(d\) (as in Equation~\ref{eqn:parameter_estimation}).
-In this way, our parameter estimates, each obtained from different protocols, result in, different out-of-sample predictions.
+In this way, our parameter estimates, each obtained from different protocols, result in different out-of-sample predictions (predictions for the results for protocols other than the one used for training).
 Because we aim to train a model able to produce accurate predictions for all \(d\in\mathcal{D}\), it is important to validate our model using multiple protocols.

-By computing \(\text{RMSE}\big(\mathbf{y}(\hat\btheta_d; \tilde d), \mathbf z(\tilde d)\big)\) for each pair of training and validation protocols, \(d_\text{train}, d_\text{test}\), we are able to perform model validation across multiple training and validation protocols.
+By computing \(\text{RMSE}\big(\mathbf{y}(\hat\btheta_d; \tilde d), \mathbf z(\tilde d)\big)\) for each pair of training and validation protocols, \(d\) and \(\tilde d\), we are able to perform model validation across multiple training and validation protocols.
 This allows us to ensure our models are robust with regard to the training protocol, and allow for the quantification of model discrepancy as demonstrated in Section~\ref{sec:results}.